MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers who compromise administrative credentials or use a zero-day exploit can execute remote commands on your domain controller.
 This can be used for gaining persistency, collecting information, denial of service (DOS) attacks or any other reason.
-Azure ATP detects PSexec,  Remote WMI and PowerShell connections.
+Azure ATP detects PSexec,  Remote WMI, and PowerShell connections.

 **Investigation**